 We have grown crops in the past, with much success.
 We shut down this summer because of a few extenuating circumstances, but rebuilt the garden for a bountiful fall/winter garden for interested parties in my neighborhood.

 Here in Texas, it is my observation that you can grow a TON of food in the winter months.
 Last winter we grew seven varieties of salad mix and greens (butter crunch lettuce, mesclun mix, spinach, swiss chard, collard greens, and kale) and sold them to a restaurant and several families on a weekly basis.
 Our production shifted this summer, and we left our plot fallow.
-But now (late summer, 2022) we'll be offering much the same mix of winter and salad greens to customers.
+Unfortunately, the bitter cold snap right before Christmas of 2022 wiped out my garden.
+Nothing available until the spring of 2023.
+Drats.